Supermassive Black Holes at High Redshift are Expected to be Obscured by their Massive Host Galaxies' Inter Stellar Medium: Results

 As shown in Fig.~\ref{fobscfig}, given the global increase of the ISM column density with redshift, the cosmic evolution of the ISM-obscured AGN fraction heavily depends on the evolution of the characteristic cloud density $\Sigma_{c,*}$: on the one hand, if $\Sigma_{c,*}$ rapidly grows with redshift ($\gamma=3$), the fraction of ISM-obscured AGN evolves weakly, as only a few, dense clouds are needed to match the total column density increase with redshift.
 On the other hand, if $\Sigma_{c,*}$ grows slowly ($\gamma=2$), more clouds are needed to produce the same column, and hence there are more chances to see the nucleus through a cloud.
 In both cases, at $z=0$, the fraction of ISM-obscured AGN is expected to be below 5\% for a column density threshold of $N_{H,th}=10^{22}$\cm, and to be negligible for $N_{H,th}=10^{23}$\cm (see Fig.~\ref{fobscfig}).
 At $z=3.5$, instead, $f_{obsc}(>10^{23})$ grows from 0.21 to 0.43 when moving from $\gamma=3$ to $\gamma=2$.
 As expected, the fraction of heavily obscured nuclei $f_{obsc}(>10^{23})$ is always smaller than what is obtained by relaxing the absorption threshold $f_{obsc}(>10^{22})$, but the two numbers progressively get closer towards higher redshifts as the fraction of low-column clouds in galaxies gets smaller.
 Remarkably, in the $\gamma=2$ scenario, more than 80\% of all early SMBHs at $z>6$ may be obscured by the ISM in their hosts.
 At even higher redshifts, $z>8$, one may further expect to see Compton-thick absorption from the ISM in about 15-20\% of accreting SMBHs.
+Clearly, the cosmic evolution of the surface density of individual molecular clouds is largely unknown.
+On the one hand, by comparing the typical densities of clouds in the ‘Snake’ galaxy at $z\sim 1$ \citep{mirka19} with that of Milky Way clouds one would get $\gamma>3$ (which may be however biased high as selection effects would favor the detection of bigger and denser clouds in the `Snake').
+On the other hand, theory works on $z\sim6$ galaxies (e.g. \citealt{vallini18,vallini19}) often assume fiducial cloud sizes and masses corresponding to surface densities similar to what is measured in the Milky Way and other nearby star forming galaxies, meaning $\gamma=0$.
+We actually do not consider the $\gamma=2$ scenario as the more plausible {\it a priori}, but anticipate that it provides the best representation of the obscured AGN fractions measured at different cosmic times (see Sect.~\ref{cotot}).